Introduction

 Mid-fidelity layout of core features.

-Client Feedback: Feedback indicated appreciation for the overall design and visual direction, with approval to proceed to high-fidelity.
+Stakeholders' Feedback: Feedback indicated appreciation for the overall design and visual direction, with approval to proceed to high-fidelity.

 Although the client initially preferred Interface A, user testing surfaced usability issues with the flow.
 Drawing from familiar tools like Telegram and Discord.
 I designed Interface B was designed to prioritise a chat-first experience and improve usability.